-This year's FAHSS Creative Venture Competition will kick off on September 28, 2016 when registration opens.
-The competition is sponsored by the Fine Arts Humanities and Social Sciences Department and The DifferenceMaker Program.
+This year's FAHSS Creative Venture Competition (CVC) will kick off on September 26, 2017 when registration opens.
+The competition is sponsored by the College of Fine Arts Humanities and Social Sciences and The DifferenceMaker Program.
 To learn more, follow these links:

 CVC seeks to support UMass Lowell students as they begin to explore and pursue entrepreneurial career opportunities.
 According to a National Association of Colleges and Employers (NACE) of leading employers the top five skills hiring managers (from places like Chevron, IBM and Seagate) look for in a recent college graduate are: